Eli Whitney: Application and Instructions

 • StandOut interviews: All applicants to the Eli Whitney Students Program will be invited in early April to participate in an optional interview via StandOut, an online video interview platform.
 StandOut provides applicants access to record and submit video responses to interview questions for inclusion in the Eli Whitney Students Program application.
 StandOut interviews allow applicants an opportunity to share their perspectives and experiences beyond what is noted in their applications.
 Completing a StandOut interview is entirely optional.
 Applicants who do not submit StandOut interviews will not be negatively affected in the application review.

 • Virtual interviews: After a preliminary review of completed applications, the Admissions Office offers virtual interviews to a small number of Eli Whitney applicants.
-These virtual interviews are scheduled with admissions officers during the end of April and early May.
+These virtual interviews are scheduled with admissions officers in April.

 Application Status